 I am an experienced breastfeeding mom and a former accredited La Leche League Leader.
-I can provide unlimited, free breastfeeding help within the “mother to mother” framework.
-La Leche League (*see below) is an international breastfeeding support organization which strives to help women have a successful breastfeeding relationship if they so desire.
+I can provide unlimited, free breastfeeding help within the “peer to peer” framework.
+La Leche League (*see below) is an international breastfeeding support organization which strives to help people have a successful breastfeeding relationship if they so desire.

 There are also several breastfeeding support groups in Denver that can be very beneficial, even prenatally!